Chevron Technology Ventures

 Venture Round in 2022

 Strohm is a private supply chain company specializing in the offshore wind-to-hydrogen sector.
 It manufactures fully bonded, thermoplastic composite pipes designed for various applications in the offshore oil and gas industry.
-The company's product offerings include downlines, well intervention hoses, jumpers, spools, offshore flowlines, and risers.
-Strohm's composite pipes are lightweight, high-strength, and corrosion-resistant, providing significant cost and operational advantages for subsea intervention and production applications.
+Strohm's product offerings include downlines, well intervention hoses, jumpers, spools, offshore flowlines, and risers.
+These composite pipes are lightweight, high-strength, and corrosion-resistant, providing significant cost and operational advantages for clients engaged in subsea intervention and production activities.
+Through its innovative solutions, Strohm aims to enhance efficiency and reliability in the energy sector.

 Starfire Energy